The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Physical processes connected to the

 \subsection{The relation between \galacc and mean free path}

 The \galacc carries information on the local ionization field around the sources of reionization.
-In particular, the amplitude of the peak of transmitted flux is indicative of the strength of the ionizing emissivity of galaxies \citep[see][]{Kakiichi+2018} while its position is linked to the size of ionised regions around galaxies.
+In particular, the amplitude of the peak of transmitted flux is indicative of the strength of the ionizing emissivity of galaxies \citep[see][]{Kakiichi+2018} while its position is linked to the size of ionized regions around galaxies.
 The latter is, essentially, the mean free path of ionizing photons \textit{around} the galaxies used to compute the \galacc ($\lambda_\mathrm{mfp,gal}$).

-The connection between the \galacc peak position and the size of ionised regions, however, is not straightforward.
-In fact, the mean free path is sensitive to optical depths $\tau \approx 1$, while the \galacc probes regions with $\tau \ll 1$.
+The connection between the \galacc peak position and the size of ionized regions, however, is not straightforward.
+In fact, the mean free path is sensitive to optical depths to ionizing photons $\tau \approx 1$, while the \galacc probes regions with $\tau \ll 1$.
 The latter stems from the fact that the \galacc is measured using the \Lya flux, which is completely absorbed whenever the (local) neutral fraction is $x_\mathrm{HI} \gtrsim 10^{-4}$.
 In other words, a photon escaping a galaxy will encounter much sooner a patch of the IGM with $x_\mathrm{HI} \gtrsim 10^{-4}$ than accumulating a total optical depth of $\tau \approx 1$, simply because it can easily cross the former without being absorbed, but not the latter (on average).
-Therefore, we expect the \galacc peak position to trace just the (size of the) innermost part of the ionised bubbles, where the neutral fraction is significantly above $10^{-4}$.
+Therefore, we expect the \galacc peak position to trace just the (size of the) innermost part of the ionized bubbles, where the neutral fraction is significantly below $10^{-4}$.
 This is further complicated by the evolution of the background UV density field.